cantalupo555/openrouter-cli-tool/STRUCTURE.md

   Functions for each main CLI operation (list, create, update, delete, etc.).

 - **src/utils/apiClient.ts**
-  Centralizes HTTP requests to the OpenRouter API and error handling.
+  Centralizes HTTP requests to the OpenRouter API.

+- **src/utils/errorHandler.ts**
+  Provides a consistent way to handle and display errors from the API client.

 - **tests/**
   Test scripts to interact directly with the API.